 The concept for my synthetic art is clearly influenced by the Situationist theory of detournement but also by Pictures Generation artists and their interrogation of ‘the image world’.
-They often appropriated existing images and re-contextualized them to undermine their original intent, I am enjoying doing something similar with image today – but image in this case is comprised of, and best seen as, the biometric data of others: of influencers.
+They often appropriated existing images and re-contextualized them to undermine their original intent, I am enjoying doing something similar with image today – but image in this case is comprised of, and best seen as, the biometric data of others: of influencers, both alive and dead.

 Like all of my work before it ,the theme of power runs through these synthetic works – both the inherent power of celebrity image and the technologies of power (artificial intelligence and deep learning) that are used in the creation of the videos.
 Both collide the popular with the political in process and in final form.
 The power of the artist as puppeteer, clothed and disguised in the image of the celebrity and able to bend them at will is also a part of the practice that should not be overlooked or sit comfortably, especially as I myself am a white, male artist.

 By synthesizing a new ‘public face’ for the celebrity that is shared and now visible to society, the fact that technical mediation has replaced the ‘real’ also creates a link to parts of Neo Geo / Simulationism practices that is worth exploring.